conradludgate/async-book/src/ch00/02-runtime.md

 and [Accept](https://docs.rs/hyper/0.14.23/hyper/server/accept/trait.Accept.html) to abstract away the `tokio::net::TcpListener`.

-Similarly, there exists [executor-trait](https://docs.rs/executor-trait/2.1.0/executor_trait/) and [reactor-trait](https://docs.rs/reactor-trait/1.1.0/reactor_trait/index.html) which are used by [`lapin`](https://crates.io/crates/lapin in order to allow the async-runtime to be configured in trait-objects.
+Similarly, there exists [executor-trait](https://docs.rs/executor-trait/2.1.0/executor_trait/) and [reactor-trait](https://docs.rs/reactor-trait/1.1.0/reactor_trait/index.html) which are used by [`lapin`](https://crates.io/crates/lapin) in order to allow the async runtime to be configured in trait-objects.
 This requires more allocation overhead but potentially can speed up compile times if you don't need extreme performance.

 Because `tokio` is orders of magnitudes more popular than `smol` and `async-std`, there also exists compatibility layers like